The Greatest Fiction by Genre

 • Science Fiction—the greatest major works of speculative or science fiction.

-• Science Fiction Series—the greatest series of speculative or science fiction novels.
+• Science Fiction Series—the greatest series of speculative or science fiction.

-• Science Fiction Stories—the greatest speculative or science short stories.
+• Science Fiction Stories—the greatest short stories of speculative or science fiction.

 Thrillers

-• Thrillers—the greatest works of intrigue, suspense and other thrilling fiction.
+• Thrillers—the greatest major works of intrigue, suspense and other thrilling fiction.